sure-trust/G2_Autocad/Course Report/Niharika Course Report.md

 <h3 align="center">SURE Trust - Skill Upgradation for Rural-youth Empowerment Trust</h3>
-  <h2> Course Name </h2>
+  <h2>AutoCAD & Solidworks for Mechanical Engineers</h2>
 </div>

 # Course Report

-## Name: [PERIMILLA NIHARIKA]
+## Name: PERIMILLA NIHARIKA

-## Qualifications: [4th Year B.Tech pursuing]
+## Qualifications: 4th Year B.Tech pursuing

-Welcome to the course report for the [AutoCAD & Solidworks for Mechanical Engineers]!
+Welcome to the course report for the AutoCAD & Solidworks for Mechanical Engineers!
 This README document provides an overview of the course, its mini projects and final project.

 ### Mini Projects and Final Project